ttgump/scDCC/README.md

 scDCC_pairwise_Human_liver.py -- the wrapper to run scDCC on the human liver dataset (Figure 6)

 In the folder "scDCC_estimating_number_of_clusters" I add a version of scDCC that can be using for general datasets without knowning number of clusters.

+Datasets used in the study is available in: https://figshare.com/articles/dataset/scDCC_data/21563517